-You’ve polished your resume to no end, especially after finding a job posting that precisely fits your skills.
+You’ve polished your executive resume to no end, especially after finding a job posting that precisely fits your skills.

 But did your cover letter merit the same attention?

 Many hiring managers use your cover letter to gauge your interest in the company, as well as your aptitude for the job.

 Therefore, when you resort to “Dear Sir, I’m interested in your open position and here’s my resume,” you’re missing out on a critical chance to persuade employers to take you seriously for a new executive role.